RelucentDev/governance-shared/docs/index.md

 We use an aliasing convention for scripts in `package.json` and `composer.json` files.
-This allows us to use the same script names across projects, and to easily identify the purpose of each script.
+This allows us to use the same script names across projects, and to quickly identify the purpose of each script.

 ```jsonc
 {